Vehicle collides with food truck in Austin, Texas; 11 hurt

 AUSTIN, Texas (AP) — Eleven people were injured in a “major collision” Friday night in Austin, Texas, involving pedestrians and two vehicles, one of which hit a food truck, authorities said.

 Austin-Travis County Emergency Medical Services tweeted that two of the victims sustained potential life-threatening injuries.
-Nine others sustained non-life-threatening injuries requiring medical evaluation.
+Seven others sustained non-life-threatening injuries requiring medical evaluation.
 The other two didn’t require hospitalization.

 The collision occurred in a popular area near downtown Austin where there are frequently several food carts stationed.